ppy/osu-wiki/wiki/Community/Forum/Modding_Queues/en.md

 - The number of maps that may be accepted in this round
 - Requirements specific to the current round
-- Whether the mods are regular (normal), or [a mod in return](/wiki/Modding/Mod_for_mod) is expected
+- Whether the mods are regular (normal or *NM*), or ["mod for mod" (*M4M*)](/wiki/Modding/Mod_for_mod), where a mod in return is expected
 - Other information relevant to modding

 Once enough requests are left in the thread, the modder will post a short message saying which beatmaps were accepted for modding.
-After that, the queue is said to be closed until the next round, while its owner mods the requested maps.
+After that, the queue is said to be closed until the next round, while the owner mods the requested maps.